-Since its introduction in early 2009, the student-built Taliesin Mod.Fab has proven its miserly nature by using practically no energy for heating or cooling.
+Since its early 2009 introduction, the student-built Taliesin Mod.Fab has proven miserly by using practically no energy for heating or cooling.

 With 36 SIPs, the elegant little 600-square-foot home absorbs the winter sun while providing plenty of shade during summer.

 “It seems to be doing quite well both anecdotally and in energy use,” says Victor Sidy, dean of the Frank Lloyd Wright School of Architecture near Scottsdale.
 “Granted, the building is not used in the Arizona summer, but for eight months of the year it hosts visiting lecturers and guests, so we’ve gotten good feedback from a wide variety of constituents and generations.”

 Designed by 20 students guided by faculty members Michael Johnson and Jennifer Siegal, Mod.Fab just won the Valley Forward Association’s first-place Crescordia Award for Environmental Excellence in Buildings and Structures.
 The award in the residential category sets a standard for achieving a balance between the built and natural environment in the region’s physical, technical, social and aesthetic development.